Discover what it takes to become an environmental health professional, what they do, and the salary expectations to see if it’s right for you.

 Making recommendations on plans for new construction

 Becoming an environmental health professional might mean getting an environmental health degree or a related science field.
 It might also involve gaining hands-on experience through an internship or entry-level job or earning specific certifications.
-It largely depends upon which direction you want to take your career and the requirements for the particular which was job you're applying for.
+It largely depends upon which direction you want to take your career and the requirements for the particular job you're applying for.
 However, there are some general steps to help get into the field.

 While there's no set path toward becoming an environmental health professional, many jobs will require you to have at least a bachelor's degree in a related field.
 In contrast, some may even require a master's degree.
 As 70 percent of environmental scientist or specialist jobs require a bachelor's degree, while 26 percent require a master's degree .